pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/distributors.rst

 The conduit defines a ``set_progress`` call that should be used throughout the process to update the Pulp server with details on what has been accomplished and what remains to be done.
-The Pulp server does not require these calls; they are intended to be displayed to the user.
+The Pulp server does not require these calls.
 The progress message must be JSON-serializable (primitives, lists, dictionaries) but is otherwise entirely at the discretion of the plugin writer.
+The most recent progress report is saved in the database and made available to users as a means to track the progress of the publish.

 When implementing the publish functionality, the importer's ``cancel_sync_repo`` method must be implemented as well.
-This call will be made on the same instance performing the publish, therefore it is valid to use an instance variable as a flag the publish process uses to determine if it should continue to proceed.
+This call will be made on the same instance performing the publish, therefore it is valid to use an instance variable as a flag the publish process uses to determine if it should continue.

 Consumer Payloads
 ^^^^^^^^^^^^^^^^^